Legislative Assaults on State Courts – 2019

 Interfering with Judicial Decision-Making

-Six states are considering legislation that would put undesirable pressure or restrictions on judicial decision-making.
+Eight states are considering legislation that would put undesirable pressure or restrictions on judicial decision-making.
 Judges must be able to decide cases without fear of retribution, yet some of these proposals would increase the likelihood of a judge facing backlash for unpopular rulings.
 Others would empower politicians to alter court procedures for reasons other than fair and efficient decision-making.

 - A proposed constitutional amendment in Arizona (HCR 2006) would give the legislature and voters the power to amend or repeal any substantive, procedural or evidentiary rules made by the state supreme court.
 The proposal would amend the constitution to state plainly that enacting rules on these matters “is a legislative power,” and “not a power inherent in the judiciary.”

 - Bills in Texas (HB 1035) and Colorado (HB 1140) would prohibit state courts from penalizing or stopping any person or religious organization from discriminating against an individual on the basis of sexual orientation or gender identity in the name of religious freedom.
 The proposals also provide that aggrieved parties may sue the judicial branch for damages if a court was found to have violated the law.
-This bills are similar to other “religious freedom” bills introduced in Texas in recent years.
+These bills are similar to other “religious freedom” bills introduced in Texas in recent years.

-- A proposed constitutional amendment in West Virginia (SJR 5) would take away the authority of state courts to hear challenges to state house or senate impeachment proceedings.
+- A proposed constitutional amendment in West Virginia (SJR 5) would have taken away the authority of state courts to hear challenges to state house or senate impeachment proceedings.
 In the fall of 2018, acting justices on the West Virginia Supreme Court halted the impeachment trials of three supreme court justices, finding that the state house’s articles of impeachment violated constitutional procedural requirements.

 Shield the Legislature from Court Rulings